-Signal Snapshot
+Research Snapshot

-Crude oil jumped above $100 as blockade risk around the Strait of Hormuz rebuilt the geopolitical premium faster than Saudi pipeline-restoration headlines could calm it.
+Crude oil jumped above $100 as blockade risk around the Strait of Hormuz rebuilt the geopolitical premium faster than Saudi pipeline-restoration headlines

 Thesis

 Crude oil has snapped back into a geopolitical market.
 Reuters reported that prices jumped roughly 8% to above $100 ahead of a planned US blockade on the Strait of Hormuz, while separate Reuters reporting said Saudi Arabia restored full capacity on its East-West oil pipeline after attacks.
-The key signal is simple: traders currently care more about export-route risk than about single-line restoration headlines.
+The key indicator is simple: traders currently care more about export-route risk than about single-line restoration headlines.

 What changed